 We do not allow foals to be adopted to homes with barbed wire or high tensile fence.
 These types of fencing are not really safe for even an adult horse, and are out of the question for foals.
 Foals require safer fencing, such as 3-4 board fencing or gate panels.

-Also, if you do not have any other horses on your property currently and would like to adopt a nurse mare foal, we STRONGLY advise that you adopt foals in pairs- especially foals that are younger than one month old.
 If the financial obligation of two foals would be a strain on your budget, remember that when caring for a baby, unexpected vet bills might come up, and the foals shouldn't suffer due to lack of reasonable funding.
 Make sure that you are financially ready to adopt a foal before you come on out to adopt.
-Some people have a nice old mare or gelding that will be a surrogate mother to the foal, and in that case, we might make an exception to our 'pairing up policy'.

-You can fill out an adoption agreement and bring it in and give it to us, or you can fill one out here when you pick up your foal.
+You can fill out an adoption agreement and bring it with you or you can fill one out here when you pick up your foal.
+DO NOT email us an adoption agreement until you have called, been approved, put a deposit, and set an appointment to pick up your foal.

 If you feel you meet the above requirements and are willing to take the responsibility for one of our loved ones feel free to give us a call at 740-594-4336 to come and meet the horse or foal of your dreams!